Digit112/brass-post/Implementation.md

 ### Recursive Evaluation

-Angle-braces are just subexpressions and they are evaluated recursively with the same exact code that evaluates the whole command.
+Subexpressions are evaluated recursively with the same exact code that evaluates the whole expression.
 So, you can (and should) give the whole command a label, or add a pipe to delimit different command usages, or even (for some reason) add ellipses to the end to allow repetition.

 ```
 command_label: